harshitamahb/PharmAssist-GoogleGirlHackathon/README.md

 #### Project name : PharmAssist

 ## **Overview**
-This project is being submitted as part of the Ideathon round of the Google Girl Hackathon 2025.
+This project is being submitted as part of the Ideathon round of the **Google Girl Hackathon 2025**.
 PharmAssist is a prototype designed to showcase how AI can revolutionize pharmacy workflows by automating prescription processing, inventory management, and order fulfillment.

 ## **Problem Statement**